Harmonium (band): Formation and Harmonium (1972–1974)

+Although a member since 1973, flute and saxophone player Richard Beaudet did not perform on Harmonium.
+He was replaced by Pierre Daigneault in April 1974.
+On April 27, 1974, Harmonium was interviewed and performed on the CBC Radio program The Entertainers.
+In August 1974, pianist, keyboardist, and synthesizer player Serge Locat joined the band.

+Les cinq saisons (1974–1975)

-Their second album Si on avait besoin d'une cinquième saison, better known as Les Cinq saisons, was an immediate success.
-This concept album included five songs, each one representing a season with the last song being a long instrumental representing a fifth and imaginary season.
-For this album, the band recruited two new members, Pierre Daigneault, playing the flutes, sax, and clarinets and Serge Locat, handling the piano and synthesizer.
-The group also invited two guests to play on the sessions: Judi Richards, who handles the vocalizations on the instrumental "Histoires sans paroles" and Marie Bernard performing the theremin-like sounds of the Martenot waves.
+Their second album, Si on avait besoin d'une cinquième saison, better known as Les cinq saisons, was an immediate success.
+This concept album includes five songs, each representing a season, with the last song being a long instrumental introducing a fifth imaginary season.
+For this album, the band invited two guests to play on the sessions: Judi Richards, who handles the vocalizations on the instrumental "Histoires sans paroles" and Marie Bernard performing the theremin-like sounds of the Martenot waves on "En pleine face".

+At the Juno Awards of 1976, held on March 15, Harmonium was nominated for Group of the Year and Les cinq saisons was nominated for Best-Selling Album of the Year.
 In 2015, Rolling Stone magazine listed this album at number 36 of the best 50 progressive rock album and declared it the best progressive folk album.

+L'heptade (1976–1977)

-Finally, the double album L'Heptade, was released in 1976 after months of recording in Serge Fiori's own house in St-Césaire, Québec.
+On February 12, 1976, Harmonium signed with Columbia Records' Quebec-based subsidiary, CBS Disques.
+Drummer Denis Farmer (formerly of Ville Émard Blues Band, Contraction, and Toubabou) joined in late February 1976, after meeting Fiori and Valois when they were all recruited to play in Bo Diddley's live backing band for his Montreal show on February 13, 1976.
+The double album L'Heptade, was released in November 1976, after months of recording in Fiori's house in Saint-Césaire, Québec.
 The songs describe seven stages of consciousness in a person's daily life.
 The first and the last songs are named "Comme un fou" and "Comme un sage", indicating a progression towards wisdom; from a fool to a sage.

-The group was invited to Los Angeles, where the performance of old and new material was filmed by a team from the National Film Board of Canada and released as Harmonium en Californie in October 1979.
-The new songs were published on the album Deux cents nuits à l'heure, a side-project headed by Serge Fiori and Richard Séguin under the name Fiori-Séguin in mid-1977.
-Harmonium's last concert is said to have taken place at the Centre de la Nature in Laval, Quebec, in late 1978.
-Harmonium en tournée, a live version of L'Heptade recorded in Vancouver in 1977, was released in 1980.
+Normandeau, who helped write a majority of the material on the album, departed shortly into the recording of the release.

+The band then embarked on a lengthy, 110-show tour which spanned from September 1976 to June 1977.
+The tour was divided into three legs, each offering a different set list and presentation.
+In January 1977, the band officially welcomed three session musicians from L'heptade for the second leg of the tour: flute and saxophone player Libert Subirana; pianist, keyboardist, and backing vocalist Monique Fauteux; and guitarist Robert Stanley (the latter of whom had played with Farmer in Ville Émard Blues Band, Contraction, and Toubabou, and was also part of Diddley's live Montreal band).
+In February 1977, Harmonium was booked for a 15-date Mexican tour, but pulled out at the last minute, leading Stringband to replaced them.